AlEscher/FileHasher/README.md

 This approach also never touches the file in memory, it only reads it from the disk.

 ## TODO:
-- GUI client
+- Threading for the GUI client (one thread that does hashing)
-- Includable header file, DLL, or lib
+- Make Hash function read in blocks instead of the whole file at once
+- Support 16-bit strings as input

 ## Sources:
 The only sources used are: